Personal Pieces posts

 Soon I began to get rid of the photos I'd accumulated as well.
 I archived the ones I wanted and deleted the rest.
 It bugged me that I even had to delete Events—things I went to, or didn’t go to, two, four, or seven years ago: Vinny’s 50th, Erika’s 50th; a Prince Memorial I couldn’t attend; Silent Movie Mondays no one would attend with me.
 Why didn’t these go away once the Event was over?

 Then I went whole hog: I deleted every scrap of “About” info: where I worked, lived, went to school; my family relationships, my life events.
 I got rid of Videos, Check-Ins, Sports, Music, Movies, Groups.
 There was so much of it.
-I was like “Park & Rec”'s Ron Swanson trying to get off the grid: ERASE ALL PICTURES OF ERIK!
 And yes, I assume deleting something on Facebook doesn’t mean it’s deleted for Facebook; I assume they keep that data somewhere.
 Deleting, in fact, is just another form of data for them.
 But it still felt good.
 I wanted to cut ties.
 I wanted to leave a blank fucking slate.

-Before I began, I assumed that I'd posted way too many articles, particularly political articles, and not enough of those personal “status updates.”
-Turns out: Yes, I posted way too many articles, particularly political articles, but there were also tons of status updates.
-A sampler:
+Before I began, I assumed I'd posted way too many articles, particularly political articles, and not enough personal status updates.
+Turns out: Yes, I posted way too many articles, particularly political articles, but there were also tons of the other:

-A lot of recent posts were alredy dated.
+Many recent posts were alredy dated.
 A 2017 news item said Kevin Spacey would be playing Gore Vidal in a Netflix biopic and I wrote: “I’m there!”
-In one of those “Who should host the next Oscars?” free-for-alls, I suggested Louis CK and everyone was like: “Love him!”
+I suggested Louis C.K. as the next Oscar host and everyone was like: “Love him!”
 I kept quoting Garrison Keillor.
 I kept writing: “Franken 2020!”

 Melancholy was inevitable.
-So many deaths.
+I came across a jaunty invitation from a wife throwing a surprise birthday party for her husband and knew that within a year of that event they would divorce acrimoniously.
 I posted obits for Philip Seymour Hoffman, Meadowlark Lemon, Gore Vidal, Harmon Killebrew, David Carr, and Dave Niehaus.
 In 2015, Cinema Books closed; in 2014, the Harvard Exit closed.
-I came across a jaunty invitation—a wife throwing a surprise birthday for her husband—and knew that within a year of that they would divorce acrimoniously.
 Some deaths were more personal.
 I couldn’t unfriend from my friend Jessica’s memorial page until the very end.
-My mother’s 2019 obituary, with nearly 200 comments from family and friends, was the first post I kept coming across in my backwards march through time but I couldn't bring myself to delete it.
-It stayed there at the top of my page, a constant reminder.
+I couldn't delete my mother’s 2019 obituary, with nearly 200 comments from family and friends; it stayed at the top of my feed, the first post I came across in my backwards march through time.

 The monster in the middle

-In 2015, after he declared his candidacy, I kept getting him wrong.
-I thought the McCain quote would end him.
+I kept getting him wrong.
+I thought the McCain quote would end his candidacy.
 Didn't.
 I thought Megyn Kelly handled him in that first GOP debate.
 She did.
-But she won the battle while he won the war.
+She won the battle but he won the war.
 Afterwards, he talked about the the blood coming out of her eyes, and her wherever, and then refused to apologize for it.
 And that became the story.
-I could see what was going on even then.
 I posted:

 That awful thing I did last week?
 I will not apologize for it.
 That way the story becomes NOT the awful thing I did last week (which is awful) but the fact that I won’t apologize for it (which signals a forthright, stand-your-ground personality).
 So I turn a negative into a positive.
 What a neat trick.

 In 2016, Lin-Manuel Miranda’s paean to immigration was forever competing in my feed with Trump’s xenophobia.
-It felt like a battle for the soul of America, and I kept warning people.
-In June I posted about the idiot way the mainstream press kept steering Trump toward safe answers.
-In July, I wrote “the worst of the DNC leaked emails aren’t nearly as bad as the things Donald Trump says every day in public.”
+It felt like a battle for the soul of America.
+I kept warning people.
+I wrote: “The worst of the DNC leaked emails aren’t nearly as bad as the things Donald Trump says every day in public.”
 I posted a link to Jane Mayer’s great article about Trump’s ghostwriter Tony Schwartz, who called Trump a sociopath.
 I quoted Dan Savage: “If Donald Trump becomes president, the people who will suffer are not going to be pasty white Jill Stein and her pasty white supporters.”
 I quoted Andrew Sullivan railing against the GOP for saying nothing when Trump asked a foreign government “to use the fruits of its espionage to help defeat his opponent.”
 That one turned out to be evergreen.

 My warnings fell on mostly deaf ears.
-“The country has a lot of numb-nuts,” a friend—a smart friend—wrote, “but not enough to elect Trump.”
+“The country has a lot of numb-nuts,” a friend wrote, “but not enough to elect Trump.”

 This was my status update for Saturday, Nov.
 4, 2016: